qwif/nft-test/README.md

 - `public/*` - static assets including fonts and images
 - `src/lib/*` - short for "library", a collection of helpful utilities including fonts and types
 - `src/styles/*` - a small amount of global styles.
-I'm mostly using vanilla Tailwind CSS
+I'm mostly using SCSS Modules

 ## Clone & install